WordPress/plugin-check/docs/creating-a-runtime-check.md

 The Check class should then implement the `get_shared_preparations()` method defined by the interface.
 This method returns an map of shared preparations where the preparation class name is the key and an array of constructor parameters as the value.

-Below is an example of how the `Enqueued_Scripts_Size_Check` uses shared preparations.
+Below is an example of how the ` Demo_Posts_Creation_Preparation` preparation class can be used to generate a demo post for every viewable post type, which are then removed again after running the checks.

 ```php
 /**